moklick/frontend-stuff/README.md

 ### Scrolling
 - [fracs](http://larsjung.de/jquery-fracs/) - Plugin to determine the visible fractions of HTML elements
+- [in-view](https://camwiegert.github.io/in-view) - Get notified when a element enters/exits the viewport
 - [midnight.js](https://github.com/Aerolab/midnight.js) - Make your header looks great with the content below it as you scroll
 - [scroll-scope.js](http://eiskis.net/scroll-scope/) - Keep parent element still when scrolling an element to its boundary
 - [scrollme](http://scrollme.nckprsn.com/) - A jQuery plugin for adding simple scrolling effects to web pages